kevinstana/distributed/deployment_READMEs/jenkins.README.md

 ## Pipeline for deployment with Ansible - Docker
 Create a pipeline job.
 Then follow the steps from the ansible pipeline but write `docker.Jenkinsfile` instead of `Jenkinsfile` in the Script Path.

-## Pipeline for Kubernetes deployment
+## Pipeline for Kubernetes deploymen
+This scenario assumes the app is already running on a cluster.

+If the Jenkins machine doesn't have kubectl, follow the instructions [here](https://github.com/kevinstana/distributed/blob/main/deployment_READMEs/k8s.README.md).

 Create a pipeline job.
 Then follow the steps from the ansible pipeline but write `k8s.Jenkinsfile` instead of `Jenkinsfile` in the Script Path.